Trevordesu/HackerOne/Public S3 Bucket Misconfiguration.md

 ## Reflections

 Although this report was closed as a duplicate, it was a strong learning experience that deepened my understanding of AWS S3 security, API abuse, and responsible disclosure workflows.
-It remains a great portfolio example for real-world cloud misconfiguration testing.